24 Hours Hotline: +86 137-3541-1378

 Day13 Shanghai: Yuyuan Garden & Bazaar, Zhujiajiao Water Town

-Day15 Departure Shanghai
+Day15 Shanghai Departure

 Day1 Arrive in Beijing

-• Place&Transport: Arrive in Beijing
+• Today's Activities: Arrive in Beijing

 • Accommodation: 4-star, 5-star, or unigue local brand hotels